-But noticing that, the most significant improvement(LUO+$ sim_{all} $, 6.39\% improvement) is achieved by combining with all three similarities.
+But noticing that, the most significant improvement (LUO+$ sim_{all} $, 6.39\% improvement) is achieved by combining with all three similarities.

-Above all, the results show that our model can better help predicting retweeting behavior and can be regarded as a usefule way to analyze the retweeting behaviors of users.
+Above all, the results show that our model can better help predicting retweeting behavior and can be regarded as a useful way to analyze the retweeting behaviors of users.

 \section{Conclusion}

 Motivated by the psychological research, this paper postulates that the online behaviors of social media users are affected by their subjectivity.
 Therefore, a general subjectivity model has been proposed and an efficient framework has been designed to establish the subjectivity model.
-Also a novel method is put forward to measure the subjectivity similarity.
-The subjectivity model has been applied to the retweeting analysis considering three different situations, and these situation are quantified with subjectivity similarities.
+Also a novel method is proposed to measure the subjectivity similarity.
+The subjectivity model has been applied to the retweeting analysis considering three different situations, and these situations are quantified with subjectivity similarities.

 Experiment results demonstrate the effectiveness of the proposed model in the retweeting analysis problem and show that the model is able to reach better understanding of retweeting behavior.